 “Perhaps one of the most important aspects of this [French] system is that every single piece of information relating to the case – witness statements, forensic reports, the juge’s instructions to the police and their response – are all included in the dossier and the defence lawyer has access to it.”

 The suspect is questioned by the juge (judge), not the police, in the presence of his / her lawyer.
 He / she has a right of silence but usually speaks; an inference can be drawn from a refusal.
-There is no such thing as a plea of guilty; the juge and later the trial judge and jury have to find out the truth for themselves, and in any event the French understand, as common lawyers apparently do not, that deranged people can plead guilty to anything, including murder.
+There is no such thing as a plea of guilty.
+The juge and later the trial judge and jury have to find out the truth for themselves.
+The French understand, as common lawyers apparently do not, that deranged people can plead guilty to anything, including murder.

 Mansfield QC is attracted to the French version of the adversary system because the defence lawyer has access to the dossier.
-The lawyer can see how the case is running and if his client is innocent he has the chance to point to evidence that will put the juge right at an early stage.
-In common law countries, the adversary system does not exist at the pre-trial stage, and police and prosecution can get locked into a false position with innocent suspects.
+The lawyer can see how the case is running.
+If his client is innocent he has the chance to point to evidence that will put the juge right at an early stage.
+In common law countries, the adversary system does not exist at the pre-trial stage.
+So, police and prosecution can get locked into a false position with innocent suspects.

-In cases of serious crime – murder, manslaughter, rape, armed robbery – which carry long terms of imprisonment, the police investigation is supervised by a trained juge d’instruction, literally judge of the investigation.
-The rank is akin to a magistrate; it can be translated as examining magistrate.
+Cases of serious crime – murder, manslaughter, rape, armed robbery – carry long terms of imprisonment.
+The police investigation is supervised by a trained juge d’instruction, literally judge of the investigation.
+The rank is akin to a magistrate, and It can be translated as examining magistrate.
 Half are women.
 Their task is to find out what happened, not to get a conviction.
-They can get forensic help from experts independent of the state, and they reconstruct the crime as soon as possible, but do not rush to a conclusion.
-There is no committal hearing.
+They can get forensic help from experts independent of the state, and they reconstruct the crime as soon as possible.
+They do not rush to a conclusion, and there is no committal hearing.